kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/99-misc/01-troubleshooting.md

 # Troubleshooting

 ## Node
+* If you see this Error:
+`Error: listen EADDRINUSE: address already in use :::4444`

+`$ killall -9 node`
 * When working with async await you need a recent version of node
 * Update node to latest version
   - You can install directly